-THE CITIZEN SMALLS PAPER DOLL
+THE CS PAPER DOLL

 When Sarah Davis contacted me in the Spring of 2015, she had a logo and a vision for a hip, unique, cool clothing line for kiddos.
 There was an opening in the market for sustainable, soft and comfy clothes for kids that she was yearning to tap into.
 Sarah provided her initial inspiration photos and keywords including words like whimsical, mix and match, quirky and unique.